-The School Committee shall have all the powers and duties which school committees may have under the General Laws and may have such additional powers and duties as the Board of Aldermen may by ordinance from time to time assign.
-The powers of the School Committee shall include but not be limited to the power to (1) appoint a superintendent, (2) appoint all other officers and employees connected with the schools, fix their compensation and define their duties, make rules concerning their tenure of office and discharge them at its pleasure, (3) furnish all school buildings with proper fixtures, furnishings and equipment, and (4) provide ordinary maintenance and repairs on all school buildings up to a maximum expenditure equal to two per cent of the School Department's operating budget adopted for the preceding fiscal year, but sums in excess of said maximum for the provision of ordinary maintenance and repairs may be appropriated by the Mayor and the Board of Aldermen, and no sums appropriated to accounts for such ordinary maintenance and repairs shall be transferred without a two thirds vote of the Board of Aldermen.
-(Referendum of 11-4-75)
+The school committee shall have all the powers and duties which school committees may have under the General Laws and may have such additional powers and duties as the city council may by ordinance from time to time assign.
+The powers of the school committee shall include, but not be limited to, the power to: (i) appoint a superintendent; (ii) appoint all other officers and employees connected with the schools, fix their compensation and define their duties, make rules concerning their tenure of office and discharge them at its pleasure; (iii) furnish all school buildings with proper fixtures, furnishings and equipment; and (iv) provide ordinary maintenance and repairs on all school buildings up to a maximum expenditure equal to 2 per cent of the school department's operating budget adopted for the preceding fiscal year; provided, however, that sums in excess of the maximum for the provision of ordinary maintenance and repairs may be appropriated by the mayor and the city council and no sums appropriated to accounts for ordinary maintenance and repairs shall be transferred without a 2/3 vote of the city council.
+(Referendum of 11-04-75.)